Inspiring the leaders of tomorrow to create the change they wish to see in the world

-Jump Up is a student-led experience for children aged 6 to 96.
+Jump Up is a student-led experience for children aged 8 years and above.

 The purpose of the program is to empower children as participants in bringing about a thriving, sustainable and socially just human presence on earth.

-The materials are highly flexible, they can be used at home, in class settings or as components of one off workshops at camps or gatherings.
-Individually they provide enrichment to topics such as deep ecology.
-Collectively, they provide key learning outcomes in all major primary curriculum areas.
-The most powerful results have been achieved when children use the program materials as part of an ongoing student lead inquiry project.
+Our materials are highly flexible, they can be used at home, in class settings or as components of one off workshops at camps or gatherings.

-We invite you to engage your imagination for their application within your particular setting and to adapt the materials for your needs.
-Please let us know how you use them and share your stories with us… we would love to include them on our face book page.
+We invite you to engage your imagination for using the Jump Up materials within your particular setting and to adapt the materials for your needs.

 Program materials include:

-- Student workbook, this is a self-directed workbook with 8 highly engaging coloring pages and a heap of inspiring student lead project ideas (great for home use and to accompany school projects)
+- Student workbook (2018), this is a self-directed workbook with 8 highly engaging colouring pages and a heap of inspiring student lead project ideas (great for home use and to accompany school projects)

-- Facilitators Manual V3 (a must for teachers, parents and ATD facilitators who are working with children in a class room or workshop setting, this manual contains a wealth of information, links and inspiring age appropriate activities)
+- Facilitators Manual (2018)V3.5 a must for teachers, parents and ATD facilitators who are working with children in a class room or workshop setting, this manual contains a wealth of information, links and inspiring age appropriate activities

 After you have downloaded the files, click on the download icon in the upper right corner.
 Do this even if you have gotten an error message.